Meet Our Team

 -

-Engineering and Specialized Services - Led by Sean Schluntz this group primarily designs, implements, and operates the campus backbone and some complex and unique services such as:
+Engineering and Specialized Services - Led by Sean Schluntz, this group designs, implements, and operates the campus data network backbone, and some complex and unique services such as:

 -